East Daley was quoted in Energy Intelligence.

 LNG Imports Costly

 New England not only relies on storage to meet winter demand spikes, but also on LNG, which can account for up to a third of New England’s gas supply on peak demand days.
-Last winter, gas demand exceeded production and LNG imports in the Northeast by 4.2 Bcf/d, the EIA said, citing PointLogic data.
+Last winter, gas demand exceeded production and LNG imports in the Northeast by 4.2 Bcf/d.
 But this gap stood at 6.3 Bcf/d a decade ago.
 New England gets most of its LNG from Trinidad via the import terminal at Everett, Massachusetts.

 “Historically, New England has backfilled the shortfall between inbound pipeline supply and demand by importing LNG,” McLean explained.
 “Given Europe’s ongoing energy crisis, LNG is likely to be much more expensive this winter, which will impact peak natural gas prices during the coldest parts of the winter.”

 Regional winter basis at Boston’s Algonquin Citygate — which regularly trades at a large premium to Henry Hub during colder months — is likely to see that premium strengthen with the storage shortfall and the price of LNG, he said.